CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The 'sourceRowIdColumn' parameter is necessary for logging to be enabled.
 It is used by the logging system to identify, in the 'firstrowid' column, the first source table row having triggered this type of log entry.
 If 'sourceRowIdColumn' is not provided, logging is disabled.

 Invalidation and translation errors can happen millions of time in some translation projects.
 Log entries of of the same type are grouped together in order to avoid generating a huge number of identical rows in the log table.
 The 'count' attribute of the logging table reflects the number of time an identical error has happened during the translation process.
 By default the logging system will log only the first 100 entries of the same type.
-You can change this behavior by adding a fourth 'dupLogEntriesHandling' parameter to TT_Translate() specifying how to handle duplicate log entries.
-"ALL_GROUPED" will log all entries (not only the firs 100 ones) grouped togethe, It is the slowest option.
+You can change this behavior by adding the 'dupLogEntriesHandling' parameter to TT_Translate() specifying how to handle duplicate log entries.
+"ALL_GROUPED" will log all entries (not only the first 100 ones) grouped together.
+It is the slowest option.
 "ALL_OWN_ROW" will log each entry into its own row.
 It is the fastest option but it might result in a huge number of rows in the logging table.
-Between these two options, you can instead specify a maximum number of entries per similar invalid rows.
-The default is 100.
+Between these two options, you can instead specify a maximum number of entries per similar invalid rows as a single quoted integer.
+The default value for 'dupLogEntriesHandling' is '100'.

 Logging tables are created beside the translation table for which the translation function was created (with TT_Prepare()).
 They have the same name as the translation table but with the '_log_00X' suffix.